 100 years to the day from the LA Phil’s first concert in Santa Barbara on March 6, 1920!

 Pre-concert celebratory RED CARPET RECEPTION open to all ticket holders at 6:00PM — Concert at 7:00PM

 The crown jewel of CAMA’s 101st Concert Season will be the Gala 100th Anniversary Concert of the Los Angeles Philharmonic under the baton of Maestro Gustavo Dudamel on March 6, 2020—exactly 100 years to the day from the orchestra’s very first Santa Barbara concert a century ago on March 6, 1920.

-The musical legacy that has evolved between the LA Phil and CAMA over the past century has seen the orchestra perform nearly 300 concerts in Santa Barbara with many of the greatest conductors of the past century such as Otto Klemperer, Leopold Stokowski, Bruno Walter, Georg Solti, Karl Böhm, Zubin Mehta, Carlo Maria Giulini, André Previn, Simon Rattle, Michael Tilson Thomas, Esa-Pekka Salonen and Gustavo Dudamel, to name just a few.
-As CAMA and the LA Phil both prepare to celebrate their respective Centennials in 2020, CAMA is honored to have collaborated with this great American orchestra and looks forward to continuing this ongoing collaboration for the next 100 years!
+The musical legacy that has evolved between the LA Phil and CAMA over the past century has seen the orchestra perform 290 prior concerts in Santa Barbara with many of the greatest conductors of the past century such as Otto Klemperer, Leopold Stokowski, Bruno Walter, Georg Solti, Karl Böhm, Zubin Mehta, Carlo Maria Giulini, André Previn, Simon Rattle, Michael Tilson Thomas, Esa-Pekka Salonen and Gustavo Dudamel, to name just a few.
+As CAMA and the LA Phil both celebrate their Centennials, CAMA is honored to have collaborated with this great American orchestra and looks forward to continuing this ongoing collaboration for the next 100 years!

 Don’t miss this once-in-a-lifetime historic musical event!

 DVOŘÁK: Symphony No.9 in E Minor, “From the New World,” Op.95